Yitzchak Yaacov Reines: Zionist activism

 He was a member of the Hovevei Zion movement from its inception.
 Reines joined Rabbi Samuel Mohilever in proposing, ca. 1893, a Palestinian settlement that would synthesize Torah and labor.
 Mohilever coined the phrase, "Mercaz Ruchani" (religious center), abbreviated as "Mizrachi."
 Although the settlement did not succeed, Reines revived the Mizrachi name in 1901, for a new religious Zionist movement he founded.

 Theodor Herzl recognized the need for rabbis to support the new Zionist movement, and Reines was one of the first rabbis to answer Herzl's call to become part of the movement.
 As such, Reines attended the Third Zionist Congress in 1899.

 At the fifth Zionist congress (1901 in Basel), the Swiss and radical student faction threatened to turn the movement in a direction which would lead away from religion.
 In contrast, Reines’ religious Zionism faction became the strongest branch of the Zionist organization in Russia.
 He supported the British Uganda Program as a temporary measure to save Jews.

 Most of his eastern and western European rabbinical colleagues remained opposed to political Zionism.
 In 1902, Reines published a book, Or Hadash al Tzion ("A New Light on Zion").
 In it, he made a call to a Zionist Judaism for all Jews, one that included economic productivity and training, and a renewal of Jewish thought, emotion, and action.

-He believed that, whereas medieval Jews saw God's hand in nature, contemporary Jews see God's hand in history - especially surviving the exile to return to modern Zion.
-He commissioned Ze'ev Yaavetz to write an appropriate work on Jewish history to use in education.
+He believed that whereas medieval Jews saw God's hand in nature, contemporary Jews see God's hand in history - especially surviving the exile to return to modern Zion.
+He commissioned Ze'ev Yavetz to write an appropriate work on Jewish history to use in education.

 The same year, he organized a conference of the religious Zionist movement in Vilna, where the Mizrachi movement was founded.
 He was recognized as the movement's leader at its founding convention in Pressburg (today's Bratislava, Slovakia) in 1902.

 In 1905, Reines accomplished his own personal dream, with the establishment of a yeshiva in Lida where both secular and religious subjects were taught.

 Reines was succeeded by Judah Leib Fishman, a preacher (maggid) and rabbi who met Rabbi Reines in 1900 and took part in the movement's founding conference in Vilna.
 He participated in the second and subsequent Zionist congresses and was a member of the Zionist General Council.
 Fishman, who changed his name to Yehuda Leib Maimon, settled in the Land of Israel in 1913, and would eventually become the first Minister of Religious Affairs of the modern state of Israel.